PROGRAM

 Christian Leadership and Ethics

 Study the essential characteristics of effective biblical servant leader-teachers and the principles for ethical influence, communication, instruction, problem-solving, conflict resolution, and decision-making.
-Effective stewardship of kingdom resources, volunteer management, and ministry growth will be discussed.
+Effective stewardship of kingdom resources, volunteer management, and ministry growth will be discussed along with leadership best practices.
 Case studies will be considered to aid students in applying leadership and ethics in making decisions.

 New Testament Survey